flipacholas/Architecture-of-consoles/articles/nintendo-64.md

 Apart from the UMA, the structure of RAM is a little bit complicated, so I'll try to keep it simple.
 Here it goes...

-The system physically contains **4.5 MB of RAM**, however, it's connected using a **9-bit** data bus where the 9th bit is reserved for the GPU (more details later).
+The system physically contains **4.5 MB of RAM**, however, it's connected using a **9-bit** data bus where the 9th bit is reserved for the GPU (more details in the 'Graphics' section).
 As a consequence, every component except the GPU will only find **up to 4 MB**.

 {{< centered_container >}}
   {{< linked_img src="memory.png" alt="Memory Diagram" img_class="no-borders" >}}